benfjohnson/developer-dot/avatax/errors/DefaultCompanyLocation.md

     {
       "code": "DefaultCompanyLocation",
       "number": 124,
-      "message": "Default outlet/location must be a Location Type (not a Salesperson Type).", "description": "-0- -1-",
+      "message": "The default outlet/location must be a Location Type and not a Salesperson Type.", "description": "-0- -1-",
       "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/DefaultCompanyLocation",